 You can’t be broke if you don’t check your bank account.

-Since most human beings suffer from the grand delusion that people are dying to read whatever drivel they write, I’m sharing memories of the trip in separate picture-laden blog posts.
+Since most human beings suffer from the grand delusion that people are dying to read whatever drivel they write, I’m sharing memories of the trip in separate blog posts.
 See links below.
 Maybe it might inspire you to have some sense and not travel, the consequence of which is some seriously expanded mind.

 Hopefully, not from visiting coffee shops in Amsterdam.